Anjalikumari0608/UN-Global-Terrorism-Analysis-USING-Supervised-ML-and-PowerBI-Dashboard/README.md

 * 🎯 Successful attacks tend to result in higher casualties
 * 🔐 Areas with lower security preparedness show higher severity levels

+# 🤖 Machine Learning Approach
+The problem is treated as a multi-class classification task.

+# Model 1: Logistic Regression